cooltech101/vio_for_gps_estimation/README.md

 ## 8. Automatically switch between GPS and VIO pose using Ardupilot's EKF3
 - As before, connect host controller UART to the Cube Orange TELEM2 port
 - Store the automatic EKF source switching `gps_vio_autoswitch.lua` Lua script in the flight controller SD card in root/APM/scripts/
-- Load the parameter file `gpsVIO_luaswitch_cubeOrange_params.param` which contains all the parameters in https://ardupilot.org/copter/docs/common-vio-tracking-camera.html#hardware-setup and https://ardupilot.org/copter/docs/common-non-gps-to-gps.html
+- Load the parameter file `gpsVIO_luaswitch_cubeOrange_params.param` which contains all the required parameter configurations in https://ardupilot.org/copter/docs/common-vio-tracking-camera.html#hardware-setup and https://ardupilot.org/copter/docs/common-non-gps-to-gps.html
-- In the parameter file, GPS threshold SCR_USER2 = 1.2 and VIO threshold SCR_USER3 = 0.3.
+- In the parameter file, GPS threshold `SCR_USER2 = 1.2` and VIO threshold `SCR_USER3 = 0.3`.
 Thresholds control how much to trust each EKF source.
 Adjust as needed.
 - Open Mission Planner and connect to the flight controller with GPS disconnected
 - Right click on the map to set EKF origin (VIO 0,0,0) at desired point
 - Reconnect GPS